OpenLiberty/sample-acmegifts/README.md

 Acme Gifts provides the ability for users to login using Twitter credentials as well as receive tweets when occasions occur.
 Follow the steps below to configure these features.

 1. Specify valid twitter generated keys/secrets/tokens.
-   These properties to update are located under the "Optional Microservice Configuration" label in the "properties" section of the AcmeGifts pom.xml.
+   These properties to update are located under the "Optional Microservice Configuration" label in the "properties" section of sample-acmegifts/pom.xml.
 Update the CHANGE_ME values with valid twitter generated keys/secrets/tokens.
-   These values can be obtained from a valid twitter account application to be used on behalf of the AcmeGifts application.
+   These values can be obtained from a valid twitter account application to be used on behalf of the Acme Gifts application.
 Steps for setting up and obtaining the needed values:

    a.
-Go to: https://apps.twitter.com/ to register the 'Gifts' application under a
+Go to: https://apps.twitter.com/ to register the 'Acme Gifts' application under a
     valid twitter account.
 This account will be used on behalf of the Gifts application.
     NOTE: Be sure to fill in the 'Callback URL' section when creating the application.
     The entry can be a dummy URL.
 If the application exists already, go to the 'Settings' tab